cs573-21s/reflections/week1.md

 In the simulator, Harry Stevens uses green dots to represent healthy person, orange dots for sick person, and pink dots for recovered person (as you can see in Picture-1).
 It helps people figure out what happens by animation in the following four kinds of situation: free-for-all, attempted quarantine, moderate distancing, and extensive distancing.
 Harry Stevens also provided four charts to show the results of those four situations, as you can see in Picture-2.
 In conclusion, moderate social distancing will usually outperform the attempted quarantine, and extensive social distancing usually works best of all.

+Although this simulator is not high-tech, it is easy to understand, which is very meaningful.
+It's important to let more people understand why it's better to keep distancing and what will happen if we don't.
+This simulator can perfectly do this job!
+From my perspective, data vis is not only about high-tech or fancy things, one goal of data vis should be making people understand data sets better.
+That's why I choose this article for reflection.

 ![](img/1-1.PNG)

 <p align="center">Picture-1</p>